 IELTS is one of the most trusted English language tests around the world with more than 10,000 organisations recognising it internationally.
-It is accepted by educational institutions, companies, professional bodies and government organisations in the UK, the USA, Australia, Canada, New Zealand, Singapore, Europe and 140 more countries around the world.IELTS is one of the pioneering English language assessments developed by the prestigious University of Cambridge and offered by the British Council.
+It is accepted by educational institutions, companies, professional bodies and government organisations in the UK, the USA, Australia, Canada, New Zealand, Singapore, Europe and 140 more countries around the world.IELTS is one of the pioneering English language assessments developed by the prestigious University of Cambridge and offered by both The British Council & IDP, Australia.
 The test has been setting the standard for English language testing and is trusted by countries for both academic and immigration purposes.

 The IELTS test assess the English language ability of a candidate by evaluating all the four skills i.e. Listening, Reading, Writing and Speaking.
 The band provides an insight into the language level of the candidate, to succeed in their career or academics in an English-speaking country.

 There are two IELTS tests – IELTS Academic and IELTS General Training.
 You need to choose the test based on your requirement.IELTS Academic – assesses whether your degree of English language proficiency is appropriate for an academic environment.
 The test reflects aspects of educational language and measures whether you have the required English language ability to study successfully in an English-speaking environment.IELTS General Training – assesses the candidates English language level to function effectively in everyday situations.
 The questions in the test relate to both the working environment and social circumstances.
 If you are taking the IELTS test to apply for the UK visa for study, work or live there, then you may need to take the IELTS for UK Visas and Immigration (UKVI) Academic or General Training or the IELTS for Life Skills test.